gopinathsjsu/fa20-cmpe-202-sec-02-team-project-team_5/README.md

 ### About
 	This code repo provides a detail on how to setup django restful framework along with connectivity to postgresql.
-	The backend foler contains HomeFinder django project with "samplerestful" as sample app This code base serves as reference to build build apps and CRUD operations related to them.
+	The backend foler contains HomeFinder django project with "samplerestful" as sample app This setup serves as reference to build build apps and CRUD operations related to them.

 ### Architecture